 Speaking and listening: during Key Stage 1 pupils learn to speak clearly, thinking about the needs of their listeners.
 They work in small groups and as a class, joining in discussions and making relevant points.
 They also learn how to listen carefully to what other people are saying, so that they can remember the main points.
 They learn to use language in imaginative ways and express their ideas and feelings when working in role and in drama activities.

 Reading: during Key Stage 1 pupils' interest and pleasure in reading is developed as they learn to read confidently and independently.
 They focus on words and sentences and how they fit into whole texts.
 They work out the meaning of straightforward texts and say why they like them or do not like them.
+In Year 2 children will begin to use Accelerated Reader, which is a fun, interactive programme which targets specific reading skills and target areas.
+Children will have the opportunity to self-select books and complete quizzes linked to what has been read.

 Writing: during Key Stage 1 pupils start to enjoy writing and see the value of it.
 They learn to communicate meaning in narrative and non-fiction texts and spell and punctuate correctly.
+Children will engage with the Talk for Writing writing tool kit, enabling them to orally rehearse stories before writing.

 Phonics: Pupils follow the ‘RWI' Programme.